permEzone - regenerating farming communities through permaculture training

 When we got there, he had just harvested an abundance of beans and ground nuts and was preparing his land for a new crop this season as seen in the image below.
 He dries seeds to ensure that he can save and use them again.
 He has also planted a lot of maize and sorghum along with other local vegetables to consume and sell to the market on one piece of his land.
 He reuses plastic covers that are normally used for packing produce to cover his crop to prevent them from being attacked.
 It is a genius idea that Sheena discovered to will also use this method back home.

 On another part of the land, he has cultivated for the market.
 This is where he grows kale, spinach and local vegetables.
 There is a local school in the area that purchases this produce directly from him and he finds joy in doing this to receive an income which goes a long way in sustaining his family.
-We advised him to use more mixed crop methods and introduce integrated pest management so that the main crops do even better.
-It was wonderful to visit him and share some seeds with him as well. |

 He says that “the refresher training was much needed in improving my shamba and learning to incorporate raised beds and pathways which has multiplied my produce.”

-Farmer Alfred Odhiambo Alfred, has an impressive farm that the team talk about and keeps the most livestock from pigs, rabbits, goats, cows and chickens.
-His growing family depends on the farm where he has completely turned a portion of the land into vertical and conical gardens which boasts leek, onion, kale, spinach, carrots, black nightshade, a variety of fruit trees and much more. |
+Alfred, has an impressive farm that the team talk about and keeps the most livestock from pigs, rabbits, goats, cows and chickens.
+His growing family depends on the farm where he has completely turned a portion of the land into vertical and conical gardens which boasts leek, onion, kale, spinach, carrots, black nightshade, a variety of fruit trees and much more.

 At present, they have harvested all of the produce to start anew this season.
 He is currently trying arrow roots and other crops in containers.
 He adds that his main aim is to test crops, research and then go at scale with them rather than growing everything at once.
 His strategy is quite interesting as he is testing varieties to see which gives him the best quantity and quality for the market.
 He has cultivated a lot of sorghum, maize at scale which is doing very well and it all attributed toward good soil practices.
 He used all of the livestock manure to create compost with other materials.
 He is happy with what the training has provided him and is eager to learn and test our more practices to get him further.